bowersd/bowersd.github.io/docs/index.md

 ---
 [Research](./research.md)
 * * *
 I am a phonologist based in Arizona.
-I help build language resources for indigenous communities (Odawa/Nishnaabemwin especially, but also Plains Cree), and I also pursue empirical/formal investigations of topics in phonological theory.
+I help build language resources for indigenous communities (Odawa/Nishnaabemwin especially, but also Plains Cree), and I pursue empirical/formal investigations of topics in phonological theory.
+I also have background as a Quality Assurance linguist at Lionbridge.
+Also, see my coding at my [Github page](https://github.com/bowersd).

 My primary focus is on explaining the aftermath of rhythmic syncope.
 In a nutshell, an unremarkable sound change (the reduction and loss of unstressed syllables from iterative feet) triggers far-reaching restructuring in the morphophonological grammar.
 Such restructuring can minimally be seen in Nishnaabemwin and Irish, and I hypothesize that this is due to the nature of phonological competence.